 Being 'stranded' in London offers no serious hardship on the culinary front to an American expat.
-All one needs is to be brave enough to explore.
-Several London establishments have a strong American sensation in experience and food.
+All one needs is the bravery to explore.
 If you’re from the other side of the Atlantic and miss home, here are a few places that should make you feel a little bit less homesick.

-Reminiscent of places like Morton's or Smith & Wollensky in Manhattan, it is unique in offering well-aged porterhouse steaks in larger sizes, which can be shared among several diners.
+Reminiscent of places like Morton's or Smith & Wollensky in Manhattan, Hawksmoor is unique in offering well-aged porterhouse steaks in larger sizes, which can be shared among several diners.
 American steakhouses are to die for, with huge slabs of meat and incredible side dishes.
 The ultimate US steakhouse experience in London.
+Various locations around town.

 Burger and Lobster

 With a menu limited to just three main courses – a grilled or steamed lobster, a lobster roll or a burger – this chain certainly brings the best of New-England-style rolls to London.
-With a rich sauce soaking the big lobster chunks in a fried brioche bun, the sandwich comes with a side of fries and salad and makes for a filling meal; perfect for both fish and meat lovers.
+With a rich sauce soaking the big lobster chunks in a fried brioche bun, the sandwich comes with a side of fries and salad and makes for a filling meal; perfect for both fish- and meat-lovers.
+Various locations around town.

 Red Dog Saloon

 With a Man Vs Food challenge, all the dishes on the menu here are reminiscent of any good chain in the USA.
 With burgers and pulled pork sandwiches, ribs and Mac n Cheese, as well as hot (and extra hot) chicken wings, Red Dog in Hoxton Square will fill your cravings and transport you far away from London.
 Hoxton.